facelessuser/BracketHighlighter/docs/customize.md

 ```

 ### search_threshold
-This setting is numerical value which sets the search threshold.
+Sets the search threshold.
 The search threshold determines how many characters BH will search through to find matching brackets before giving up.
 This setting only affects auto-matching and not on-demand calls from the command palette and menu.
 By default, this value is very conservative and can be increased.
-Keep in mind that very large values may impact performance.
+Keep in mind that a very large values may impact performance.

 ```js
     // Character threshold to search